YellowJacketLinux/GCC-Bootstrap/README.md

 except using `/usr` as the install prefix, *replacing* the GCC 14.2.0 built during the build of LFS 12.2.

+This build will use the same build options as the LFS Chapter 8 build of GCC except with the following:

+    --enable-libada \
+    --enable-linker-build-id \
+    --enable-languages=c,c++,ada,d

+Of course, to build it, it will use the freshly built GCC from `/opt/gcc-bootstrap`

-Phase Two of `THE-PLAN.md` will be complete.
+Phase Two of `THE-PLAN.md` will be complete. `/opt/gcc-bootstrap` can be deleted and the `/etc/ld.so.conf.d/gcc-bootstrap.conf` file can be deleted.

 Future GCC